Top 6 professional services marketing projects for 2023

-According to Gartner’s “The State of Marketing Budgets 2021” report, CMOs are prioritizing marketing efforts on high-value, strategic capabilities such as brand strategy, innovation, and technology.
+According to Gartner’s “The State of Marketing Budget and Strategy 2022” report, CMOs are prioritizing marketing efforts on high-value, strategic capabilities such as brand strategy, innovation and technology.

 One thing we’ve learned from the pandemic is that nothing is certain.
-We can no longer rely on conferences, client events, or in-person meetings and presentations to get in front of target audiences.
+While in-person conferences, meetings and presentations have slowly started to make a comeback, we now know that we can no longer solely rely on in-person events to get in front of target audiences.
 As marketers, we need to be nimble and adaptive while still focusing on strategies that move the needle.
 Investments in digital marketing are on the rise to maintain a competitive edge.
-Our recent Top of Mind Survey has confirmed that the pandemic has changed the way professional services are bought (stay tuned for survey results!).
+Our recent Top of Mind Survey has confirmed that the pandemic has changed the way professional services are bought.

 Here are six primary areas where professional services marketers are investing for the future:

 - Brand Audits.
 When was the last time you researched how your business is performing in the eyes of your clients and within your competitive landscape?
 Many firms are finding their messaging is no longer relevant or distinct enough to stand out in a crowded marketplace.
 A brand audit can help you refine your positioning and align your messaging with the expectations of your clients.

 - Digital Marketing Collateral.
 Downloadable PDFs have been a staple of lead generation and inbound marketing strategy for years, but it may be time to start shifting your energy and budget elsewhere – into the digital marketing collateral space.
 An interactive brochure platform such as Foleon combines the responsiveness of a website with the curated feel of a publication to present an innovative digital experience that engages and delights.
 Here’s an example of a Digital Practice Brochure we created with Baker & Hostetler LLP.
 This is the type of marketing investment that can help your firm make a lasting impression on prospective clients.